shubhamddhage/ifc-colour-plugin/README.md

+Prebuilt binary available on the [Releases page](https://github.com/shubhamddhage/ifc-colour-plugin/releases) — no build required.
+Copy the `.dll` and rename `BeamTypeCreator.addin.sample` to `BeamTypeCreator.addin`, update the path inside it, and drop both into your Revit Addins folder.

 # IFC Colour

 A Revit add-in for managing and applying material colour rules — built to keep IFC export colour-coding and "as-modeled" appearance colours in sync without manually editing material overrides every time.